Coto-Studio/hugo-innocent-dreams/content/_index.md

 ---
 displayTitle: "About The Book"
 displayDescription: "With themes similar to _Hades, Argentina_, and _Solito_, _**Waking From Innocent Dreams**_ combines memoir with magical realism and historical fiction.
-It explores the phenomenon of forced disappearances and asks the question, “Can a family reunited in the aftermath of war ever truly heal their broken bonds?"
+It explores the phenomenon of forced disappearances and asks the question: Can a family who were reunited in the aftermath of war ever truly heal their broken bonds?"
 image: "https://static.nelsonroberto.com/innocent-dreams/book-preview.png"
 draft: false
 book-images: